The Christmas cookies called Pebernødder in Danish or spicy nuts in English are the oldest or one of the oldest Christmas cookies that we know of.

-Although traveling around Europe would result in a lot of pleasure and experience from different cultures, it did also hurt the changes in starting a family, and many of these merchants remained unmarried.
-During the 15th century, people around Europe began to refer to these unmarried men as a ”Pfeffersack” in English it means a Pepper sack.
+Although traveling around Europe would result in a lot of pleasure and experience from different cultures, it also hurt the changes in starting a family, and many of these merchants remained unmarried.
+During the 15th century, people around Europe began to refer to these unmarried men as a ”Pfeffersack” in English which means a Pepper sack.

 Today we have a tradition in some parts of Northern Europe, for instance in Denmark, where we give a bachelor (an unmarried person) peppercorns and a pepper shaker when they turn 30 years old.
-Our way to tease them, that they are still unmarried.
+Our way to tease them is that they are still unmarried.
 If you think this is cruel, then you should know that it is even worse when an unmarried person turns 25 years old.
-Because at that age they are not only given a lot of cinnamon powder as gifts, the powder is also being thrown over them, so they are covered in cinnamon from head to toe.
+Because at that age they are not only given a lot of cinnamon powder as gifts, but the powder is also thrown over them, so they are covered in cinnamon from head to toe.

 Pebernødder – Spicy nuts recipe